datamade/how-to/heroku/deploy-a-django-app.md

 #### `release.sh`

 In your app's `scripts` folder, define a script `release.sh` to run every time the app deploys.
-Use the following baseline script:
+Use the following baseline script and make sure to run `chmod u+x scripts/release.sh` to make it executable:

 ```bash
 #!/bin/bash